When researching Alimony in the state of Virginia, it can be confusing to find out what your rights are and…

 In Virginia, adultery is defined as an extramarital sexual encounter.
 This adultery must be proven by both “clear and convincing” evidence as well as “corroboration.”
 Evidence that can prove adultery include emails and text messages of the spouse having the affair, but evidence of the adultery must be clearly recognized.
 Romantic verbiage can help support a case, but the evidence of adultery that is presented must explicitly indicate that sexual relations occurred outside of the marriage.

 Corroboration, or an outside party indicating proof of adultery, is an additional requirement in Virginia.
 This means that someone else must have witnessed the adultery.
-Graham Law Firm attorneys are well-equipped to handle your adultery divorce, complete with years of experience in the nuances of Virginia family law.
+Graham Law Firm, PLLC attorneys are well-equipped to handle your adultery divorce, complete with years of experience in the nuances of Virginia family law.

 Virginia’s Adultery Divorce Laws